 If you come across any, they are Eisbach surfers on their way to the standing wave!

-The standing wave makes it possible.
+Surfing in Munich – the standing wave makes it possible

 Tip: For refreshments or a cappuccino, the Fräulein Grüneis kiosk is perfect – it’s just a stone’s throw away.